Union Training Courses

 UN-5: Labor Relations Meetings, Official Time & ULPs (1 day)

-In 2018, President Trump issued three executive orders that had a significant impact on federal labor relations.
-Where does the law currently stand on those issues?
+With one Executive Order, President Joseph R. Biden created a dramtic shift in the world of federal labor relations, resciding numerous Trump Executive Orders, including those regarding official time.
+So where does the law currently stand on those issues?
 This training will answer that question, and provide a detailed explanation of when meetings become formal discussions or Weingarten meetings, Brookhaven meetings, and management and employee rights.
 Plus, the program will cover what constitutes an Unfair Labor Practice, complete with an explanation of ULP procedures start to finish.

 Course Topics: Agency obligations; Weingarten and Brookhaven meetings; formal discussions; official time – what is covered by law and what is bargained for; unfair labor practices; procedures; common legal missteps; practical strategies.

 UN-6: EEO Basics for Union Representatives (1 day)

-Course Topics: Statutory authority and jurisdiction of EEOC; theories of discrimination; overview of the EEO process; amended and consolidated complaints; timeliness issues; representing an employee in the EEO process; settlement.
+Course Topics: Statutory authority and jurisdiction of EEOC; theories of discrimination; EEO official time; overview of the EEO process; amended and consolidated complaints; timeliness issues; representing an employee in the EEO process; settlement.

 UN-7: Representing Employees in Disciplinary Proceedings (1 day)